Bizcomm-convospan/Trendsetter/ARCHITECTURE.md

 # Application Architecture

-This document outlines the architecture of the Trendsetter Pro application, which follows a modern, decoupled, three-tier architecture to enhance scalability, reliability, and security.
+This document outlines the architecture of the Trendsetter Pro application, which follows a modern, decoupled, two-tier architecture to enhance scalability, reliability, and security.
+The previous three-tier architecture involving a standalone crawler service has been simplified for better performance and easier maintenance.

-## The Three-Tier Architecture
+## The Two-Tier Architecture

-The application consists of three primary components that work together asynchronously.
+The application now consists of two primary components that work together asynchronously.

 ### 1. Frontend & API Gateway (The Next.js Application)